Table of Contents

 Unearned revenue does not appear on the income statement.

-However, each accounting period, you will transfer part of the unearned revenue account into the revenue account as you fulfill that part of the contract.
+However, in each accounting period, you will transfer part of the unearned revenue account into the revenue account as you fulfill that part of the contract.

 This recognized revenue will appear on the income statement.